bkpravee/mc_springboot_test/README.md

 http://localhost:8081/swagger-ui.html
 ```
 ## API monitoring/metrics
-to activate monitoring, spring-actuator dependency is reqruied in *pom.xml*. (it is already added..) and also *application.properties* need to configured. if listener port is not configured monitoring is available at default server port.
+to activate monitoring, *spring-actuator* dependency is reqruied in *pom.xml*. (it is already added..) and also *application.properties* need to configured. if listener port is not configured monitoring is available at default server port.
 ```
 management.server.port=8081
 management.endpoints.web.exposure.include=*
 management.endpoints.jmx.exposure.include=health,info,env,beans
 ```
-the monitoring can be seen
+the monitoring metrics/health/info are available at following URL locations
 ```
-for health
-http://localhost:8081/actuator/health
+application health can be seen at http://localhost:8081/actuator/health

 for metrics
 http://localhost:8081/actuator/metrics

 for info
 http://localhost:8081/actuator/info

 for loggers
 http://localhost:8081/actuator/loggers